Reproductive Endocrinology & Infertility Fellowship

-The Fellowship Program in Reproductive Endocrinology and Infertility at Northwestern University's Feinberg School of Medicine was initiated in 2003.
+The Fellowship Program in Reproductive Endocrinology & Infertility at Northwestern University's Feinberg School of Medicine was initiated in 2003.
 Currently, one fellowship position is filled per calendar year.
 This three-year fellowship is roughly divided into two 18-month segments.

-The first half of the fellowship, trainees spend most of their time working in one or more of a number of basic science settings on the medical school campus in Chicago.
+During the second 18 months of the fellowship, trainees spend most of their time working in one or more of a number of basic science settings on the medical school campus in Chicago.
 In some cases, the trainee may also find opportunities for basic science training on the main Northwestern campus in Evanston.

 Your ERAS application should include: